Healthy Recipes Blog

 Shakshuka is served in a cast-iron skillet.

 I often serve my family lighter, egg-based dinners, especially in the summer.
 One such dinner is avocado egg bake, and I also like to make this shakshuka recipe.
 This quick skillet dinner is ready in 30 minutes, is flavorful and filling, and my entire family enjoys it.
-And while it practically begs for crusty bread for dipping, you could easily enjoy it with thick slices of homemade almond flour bread.
+And while it practically begs for crusty bread for dipping, we often enjoy it with thick slices of almond flour bread.

 Ingredients